-- Data from the encrypted and password-protected archives. - Data backed up to removable media, such as CD, DVD, BD, Iomega REV, RDX or USB devices. - Data backed up to Acronis Online Backup Storage. - Data backed up using Acronis True Image Echo or earlier product versions. - Data backed up using the simplified backup naming.
+- Data from the encrypted and password-protected archives. - Data from encrypted managed vaults. - Data backed up to removable media, such as CD, DVD, BD, Iomega REV, RDX or USB devices. - Data backed up to Acronis Online Backup Storage. - Data backed up using Acronis True Image Echo or earlier product versions. - Data backed up using the simplified backup naming.